Events preceding World War II in Europe: Rise of fascism

-After several liberal governments failed to rein in these threats, and the fascists had increased their public profile by highly visible punishment expeditions to supposedly crush the socialist threat, King Victor Emmanuel III of Italy invited Benito Mussolini to form a government on 29 October 1922.
+After several liberal governments failed to deal with these threats, and the fascists had increased their public profile by highly visible punishment expeditions to supposedly crush the socialist threat, King Victor Emmanuel III of Italy invited Benito Mussolini to form a government on 29 October 1922.
 The fascists maintained an armed paramilitary wing, which they employed to fight anarchists, communists, and socialists.

 Within a few years, Mussolini had consolidated dictatorial power and Italy became a police state.
 On 7 January 1935, he and French Foreign Minister Pierre Laval signed the Franco-Italian Agreement, giving him a free hand in the Abyssinia Crisis with the Ethiopian Empire, in return for an alliance against Hitler.
 There was little international protest.
 He then sent large forces into Eritrea and Italian Somaliland, the two Italian colonies that bordered Ethiopia.

 Britain attempted to broker peace but failed; Mussolini was bent on conquest.
 Britain declared an arms embargo on both Italy and Ethiopia, but cleared its warships from the Mediterranean, further allowing Italy unhindered access.
 Shortly after the League of Nations exonerated both parties in the Walwal incident, Italy attacked Ethiopia, resulting in the Second Italo-Abyssinian War.

 Shortly after Italy conquered Ethiopia, the Spanish Civil War began, seen by many as a proving ground for World War II, Germany provided troops, weapons, and other aid to Francisco Franco's nationalists.
 Italy also provided troops.
 On 7 April 1939, Italy invaded Albania.
 After a short campaign the Albanian Kingdom was occupied and joined Italy in a personal union.